 Applying those selections results in the molecule psilocybin as shown in Figure 2.

 - Norpsilocin – Psilocin with one methyl in the ethyl amino group.

 - Aeruginascin – Psilocybin with three methyl groups in the ethyl amino group.

 - Baeocystin – Psilocybin with one methyl in the ethyl amino group.

 - Norbaeocystin – Psilocybin with no methyl groups on the ethyl amino group.

 - Bufotenin – Psilocin substituted on the 5th carbon instead of the 4th.

 - Bufotenidine – Bufotenin with three methyl groups on the ethyl amino group.

 Why Are Psilocybin Derivatives Important?

-Not all “magic mushrooms” are created equal.
-There are over 200 known species of psychoactive mushrooms.
-Anecdotal evidence suggests that the subjective effects of these mushrooms differ considerably.
+Not all magic mushrooms are created equal.
+According to world-famous mushroom expert Paul Stamets, there are over 100 known species of psychoactive mushrooms containing psilocybin, psilocin, baeocystin, and norbaeocystin.2 Anecdotal evidence from experience reports on sites like Erowid and Reddit suggests that the subjective effects of these mushrooms differ considerably.
 Those differences can be understood by (1) studying the chemotype (aka the molecular composition) of each species and (2) correlating the chemotype with the observed effects.